-72. This policy and the Council's use of RIPA will be reviewed on an annual basis by the Strategy and Resources Committee.
-An internal report on the use of RIPA will be considered by the Scrutiny Committee; this will be to each meeting of the committee, or in such other way as that committee considers appropriate.
+72.79.
+This policy and the Council's use of RIPA will be reviewed on at least an annual basis the Head of Legal & Democratic Services and by the Strategy and Resources Committee at least every four years.
+An internal report on the use of RIPA will be considered by the Audit Crime & Disorder and Scrutiny Committee; this will be to each meeting of the committee, or in such other way as that committee considers appropriate.
 However, Councillors will not act as authorised officers.